JulienJo/jquery-lite/README.md

 # Methods

-Here is the list of most commonly used jQuery API functions:
+Here is the list of most commonly used jQuery API functions that will also work on jQuery-Lite:

 * **[html()](http://api.jquery.com/html)**: Gets or sets an inner HTML of an element
 * **[find()](http://api.jquery.com/find)**: Selects elements based on the provided selector string